Last updated 2016 August 1

-Click here to download the source code (about 50 KBytes)
+Click here for the GitHub source code

 Also, the basic ephemeris functions are encapsulated so that you can use them without needing to know a great deal about how the inner portions of the code work.
 You can just call the functions and use the results.
 The error handling has been cleaned up; instead of bombing out inelegantly when a file is not opened or some similar error occurs, an error code is returned, and you can then decide what to do about it (notify a user, try another file name, etc.)